A Mother’s Story of Her Handicapped Son

 A Message of Hope

-This is a very personal story of a little boy, written by his mother many years ago in her grief.
+This is a very personal story about a little boy, written by his mother many years ago in her grief.
 It carries a message of hope that contradicts the many voices that urge the abortion of the unfit: that say that it would be better for all concerned if the severely handicapped never had been born.
-This account was given by Peter’s mother to her elder sister, a nun, who was a Little Sister of the Poor, who passed it on to a Sister of hers in religion………
+This account was given by Peter’s mother to her elder sister, a nun, who was a Little Sister of the Poor in Sydney, who passed it on to a Sister of hers in religion………

 Peter, the third son and youngest of my four children, was born on the 22nd of September, 1958, in Colombo, Ceylon.
 Right through my pregnancy I was sickly, and in my third month I haemorrhaged for a fortnight.
 The gynaecologist I consulted told me that the foetus in my womb was dead.
 He advised me to go home and carry on my normal duties, which would help to throw out the dead foetus.
 I was twenty-eight years old then, and felt horrified to think of something dead within me.
 I followed the doctor’s advice but nothing happened.